pjsip/pjproject_docs/docs/source/common/common_pjmedia.rst

 Core
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PJMEDIA was designed to be applicable in broad range of systems, including DSPs.
+PJMEDIA was designed to be applicable in broad range of systems, from desktop to mobile, embedded, and maybe even DSP.
+These are the core considerations for such
-These are the core considerations for such design:
+design:

 - any clockrates
 - N-channels support